Dunking-Dunk/sixth-sense/README.md

 ---
 ##### Fall Detection

-using gyroscope sensor we get the data from pi 5 and using the model we process the data. we know that our  user is fallen or not
+Utilizing the gyroscope sensor data obtained from Pi 5, we process the information using our model to determine whether the user has fallen or not.

 ---